learn to love your lentils

 Knowing which lentils to choose and how to use them best, will make you fall in love with this cullinary staple all over again!

-With so many types of lentils staring back at you from the grocery shelf, it's easy to get overwhelmed by the choices and not know which one to choose.
+With so many types of lentils staring back at you from the grocery shelf, it’s easy to feel overwhelmed.
+You just want to make a simple lentil soup—why does it feel like such a big decision?

 BUY ORGANIC LENTILS